The Brian M. Sax Prize for Excellence in Clinical Advocacy

 Faculty and students submit nominations to a four-person committee that consists of Ronald G. Aronovsky '80, one of Sax's former law partners, along with clinical and non-clinical faculty members selected by the dean.
 In reaching its decision, the Brian M. Sax Prize Committee considers the applicants' oral and written advocacy skills, their demonstrated commitment to the zealous representation of their clients, and their reflections on the lawyer's role within the profession and society.

-Micah West '13 is the winner of the 2013 Sax Prize.
-Micah was honored at a luncheon on April 15, 2013 for his outstanding work in the East Bay Community Law Center's Youth Defender Project as well as the Death Penalty Clinic.
-Diana Rashid '13 was honored as the winner of the Honorable Mention for her work in the International Human Rights Clinic.
+Jesús Mosqueda '14 is the winner of the 2014 Sax Prize.
+Jesús was honored at a luncheon on April 21, 2014 for his outstanding work in the Death Penalty Clinic and the East Bay Community Law Center's Clean Slate Clinic.
+Stephanie Campos '14 was honored as the winner of the Honorable Mention for her work in the East Bay Community Law Center's Health Practice Clinic.